confluentinc/ksql/docs/reference/server-configuration.md

     separator character of some form, like a dash or underscore, as this makes the internal topic names easier to read.

+## `ksql.service.name`

+**Per query:** yes

+The service NAME of the ksqlDB server.
+This is used for RBAC authorization instead of the ksqlDB service ID above.
+This requires each ksqlDB cluster to have a mandatory and unique name within the same logical {{ site.ak }} cluster.

+By default, the service NAME of KsqlDB servers is `default_service_name`.

 ## `ksql.source.table.materialization.enabled`

 Controls whether the SOURCE table feature is enabled.
 If you specify the SOURCE